 7 hours, 28h in case (USB-C & Qi Wireless)

 Workout buds are compact and convenient for use on the move due to their small size.
-For this reason, many people choose them to wear for gym sessions and other activities.
+For this reason, fitness fanatics choose them to wear for gym sessions and other activities.

-The options on the list all have features you should expect from best workout headphones, like water-protection, stable fit that doesn’t annoy you, and enjoyable sound.
+The options on the list all have features you should expect from the best workout earbuds, like water protection, a good fit that doesn’t annoy you, and an enjoyable sound.